nwg-piotr/azote/README.md

 ### X11 / feh notice

 The background color picker won't be available.
-You'll also be unable to select different modes *("tile", "center", "scale", "seamless")* for certain displays.
-The list of modes varies from what you see in Sway *("scale", "max", "fill", "center", "tile")*.
+You'll also be unable to select different modes *("scale", "max", "fill", "center", "tile")* for certain displays.
+The list of modes varies from what you see in Sway *("stretch", "fit", "fill", "center", "tile")*.